inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-02-10-42-36.png)

 ### Coding
-The standard project template helloworld-template can print a "hello world!" log on IG500 every 10s, import configuration files to modify log content.
+The standard project template helloworld-template can print a "hello world!" log on MobiusPi every 10s, import configuration files to modify log content.
 To change the App name, modify the code in `main.py` and `setup.py` as follows: <font color=#FF0000>(Note: The Python App names cannot contain spaces.) </font>
 ![](images/2020-01-02-16-21-11.png)

 ![](images/2020-01-02-16-22-29.png)

 ### Debugging
 #### Set Up an SFTP Connection
-Before debugging code remotely, you need to upload the local code to a remote server, namely, the IG500.
-Before uploading the code, ensure that the debug mode of IG500 has been enabled as follows:
+Before debugging code remotely, you need to upload the local code to a remote server, namely, the MobiusPi.
+Before uploading the code, ensure that the debug mode of MobiusPi has been enabled as follows:
 ![](images/2020-02-15-16-43-24.png)
  &nbsp;